 Described in 1920s as a working class area, the streets contain listed buildings, the first board school; businesses including a plant nursery, tannery, tripe shops.
 In New Street look out for the house with the Queen Victoria link.

-History of Mold – General History of Mold Town Centre (High Street, upper town and Chester Street)
+History of Mold – General History of Mold Town Centre

 A guided walk tracing the birth of Mold from its roots following the Norman Invasion in 1066, through the turmoil and Industrial unrest of the nineteenth century to the part Mold played in one of World War II's greatest military deceptions.

-Pubs & Breweries of Mold.
+Pubs & Breweries of Mold

 As we look at some of the 70+ pubs the town once had we follow in the footsteps of previous generations of Mold people.
 The walk includes stories of the non-conformist Preacher and the Bear, the Eisteddfod Memorial Room, the pub with a cockpit and an unusual rent and World War II.
+Discover the history of some of Mold’s long lost pubs as well as the history of those still in the town

 Church & Chapels of Mold